The Camp Vught National Memorial

 Herzogenbush Concentration Camp

-Camp Vught was the only concentration camp run directly by the SS in western Europe outside of Germany.
-The camp was first used in 1943 and held 31,000 prisoners and 749 prisoners died in the camp, others were transferred to other camps shortly before the camp was liberated by the Allied Forces in 1944.
+Camp Vught was the only SS concentration camp outside Nazi Germany.
+The camp was first used in 1943 and held 31,000 prisoners and 749 prisoners died in the camp.
+Part of the prisoners were moved to other camps shortly before the Allied Forces liberated the camp in 1944.

 Museum and Monument